qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

     }
 ```

-The initial value is part of the configuration data type now, so we can add these the page with a slightly simpler function:
+The initial value is part of the configuration data type now, so we can add these to the page with a slightly simpler function:
 ```haskell
 textInput :: MonadWidget t m
           => TextInputConfig t